gdamdam/iagitup/README.md

-# iagitup.py - v1.5 - archive a github repository to the Internet Archive
+# iagitup - v1.5 - archive a git repository from GitHub to the Internet Archive

 A tool to archive a GitHub repository on the Internet Archive.
 The script downloads the GitHub repository, creates a [git bundle](https://git-scm.com/docs/git-bundle) and uploads it on archive.org